Gaussian time-translation covariant operations: structure, implementation, and thermodynamics

 We now prove several important properties of $\Sl_{\pm}$ functions. \begin{itemize} \item[(P1)] Finiteness and faithfulness: $0\leq \Sl_\pm(\mu,\chi)<\infty$ with $\Sl_{\pm}(\mu,\chi) = 0$ if and only if $\chi = 0$. \item [(P2)] Monotonicity: $\Sl_{\pm}(\mu,\chi) \geq \Sl_{\pm}(\mu',\chi')$ whenever $(\mu,\chi)\toGCO(\mu',\chi')$. \item [(P3)] Complete non-extensiveness: $\Sl_{\pm}(\mu_{1}\oplus\mu_{2},\chi_{1}\oplus\chi_{2}) = \max\{\Sl_{\pm}(\mu_{1},\chi_{1}),\, \Sl_{\pm}(\mu_{2},\chi_{2})\}$. \end{itemize} (P1--3) are proved in Proposition~\ref{proposition: kernels inclusion}, Lemmas~\ref{le:monotones_app} and~\ref{le:monotones-composite}, respectively.
 Note that $(\mu_{1}\oplus\mu_{2},\chi_{1}\oplus\chi_{2})$ represents the second moment of a tensor product of two states each with the second moments $(\mu_{1},\chi_{1})$ and $(\mu_{2},\chi_{2})$.

 Among the properties, the complete non-extensiveness of (P3) is rare and entails surprising consequences for state transformations.
 Importantly, it rules out any multi-copy or distillation processes achieving higher $\Sl_{\pm}$ values.
 To see this, suppose that $(\oplus_{i=1}^{N}\mu,\oplus_{i=1}^{N}\chi)\toGCO(\oplus_{i=1}^{M}\mu',\oplus_{i=1}^{M}\chi')$.
 (P2) and (P3) imply that $\Sl_{\pm}(\mu,\chi) \geq \Sl_{\pm}(\mu',\chi')$, regardless of $N$ and $M$.
-Therefore, it is impossible to achieve even a single copy of a state with $(\mu',\chi')$ using however many copies of a state with $(\mu,\chi)$ if $\Sl_{\pm}(\mu',\chi')>\Sl_{\pm}(\mu,\chi)$.
-Similar no-go theorems have been established for various tasks when imposing operations to be Gaussian, including distillation of entanglement~\cite{Eisert2002_GaussianDistillation}, steering, and squeezing~\cite{Lami2018_GaussianQRT}, quantum error correction~\cite{Niset2009_GaussianQEC}, and quantum sensing~\cite{hnhp-jhr2}.
-Yet, our result on asymmetry is especially extreme, as its finite-dimensional counterpart has the diverging marginal asymptotic distillation rate for almost all initial states~\cite{Shiraishi2024_ArbitraryAmplification}.
+Therefore, arbitrarily many copies of a state with $(\mu,\chi)$ cannot yield even a single copy of a state with $(\mu',\chi')$ if $\Sl_{\pm}(\mu',\chi')>\Sl_{\pm}(\mu,\chi)$.
+Similar no-go theorems have been established for various tasks when the allowed operations are restricted to be Gaussian, including distillation of entanglement~\cite{Eisert2002_GaussianDistillation} and squeezing~\cite{Lami2018_GaussianQRT}, quantum error correction~\cite{Niset2009_GaussianQEC}, and quantum sensing~\cite{hnhp-jhr2}.
+Yet, our result on asymmetry is especially extreme: while the marginal asymptotic distillation rate of asymmetry diverges for almost all initial states in the finite-dimensional (and thus non-Gaussian) case~\cite{Shiraishi2024_ArbitraryAmplification}, the complete non-extensiveness of $\Sl_{\pm}$ here implies that it is impossible to accumulate type-2 asymmetry across independent subsystems when the Gaussian condition is imposed.
 Note that our monotones only forbid the distillation of type-2 asymmetry (concerning second moments) while type-1 asymmetry is known to be distillable via GCOs~\cite{Yadavalli2025}.